By Professor Doom

 Alas, he didn’t find me, which is saddening.

-· Weak Arguments Debt Cancellation from the ‘Right’
+· Weak Arguments against Debt Cancellation from the ‘Right’

-· Weak Arguments Debt Cancellation and ‘Free’ College from the ‘Left’
+· Weak Arguments for Debt Cancellation and ‘Free’ College from the ‘Left’

 I won’t waste time addressing the weak arguments one way or the other, but it’s high time I address the main, primary, argument for cancellation: